piyush-kgp/Style-Transfer/README.md

 ### Gatys' Algorithm
 1. Start with a content image C, a style image S and a random image G
 2. Use a pretrained CNN model (authors used VGG) graph  in Tensorflow and mark first 4 conv nodes
-3. Define your content cost as the L2 norm between C and G
+3. Define your content cost as the L2 norm between conv4_2 node outputs of C and G
 4. Pass S and G to the graph and define style cost as the weighted sum of L2 norms of gram matrices at those 4 conv nodes between S and G
 4. Define the cost function as weighted sum of the content and style costs and the optimizer using Adam.